Resources

 When Should You Schedule Your Open House?

 You may need to tailor the description slightly to fit the restrictions on social platforms, but a basic template saves you time.
 Don’t forget to include relevant hashtags like #openhouse, #househunting, and #curbappeal.
-Customize them if possible by adding your city’s name or local area’s highly searched terms.
+Customize them if possible by adding your city’s name or the local area’s highly searched terms.

 Plan a Small Preview Event for Friends and Neighbors